Schuh1337/HTML-Deobfuscator/README.md

 # HTML-Deobfuscator

-deobfuscates the 'character entitles' obfuscation method and saves it to a .html
+deobfuscates the 'character entitles' and 'javascript' obfuscation method and saves it to a .html

+for character entitles use ce.py for javascript use js.py